Tahoma, California

 Tahoma (formerly Chambers Lodge) is a census-designated place in Placer and El Dorado counties, California, United States.
 Tahoma is located along Lake Tahoe 2 miles (3.2 km) southeast of Homewood.
-Tahoma has a population of 1,191 (780 in El Dorado County and 411 in Placer County).
+As of the 2020 census, Tahoma had a population of 1,034.

 Tahoma has a post office with ZIP code 96142, which opened in 1946.

 History

 Tahoma started as a resort in 1916.
 The place name was created from combining "Tahoe" and "home".

 During the 1960 Winter Olympics in nearby Squaw Valley, Tahoma was selected as the site of the cross-country skiing and biathlon, as there was insufficient space in Squaw Valley.
 The temporary McKinney Creek Stadium was built for the game and demolished afterwards.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.7 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.7 km^{2}), all land.